greyshell/greyshell.github.io/_posts/2019-11-24-demystify_java_gadget_chain.md

 4. As you can observe, till this point, `TiedMapEntry.hashcode()` is not called anywhere.
 5. Serialize this `HashBag` Object.

-An exception might still occur while creating the serialized object, as serialization support is now disabled by default for `org.apache.commons.collections.functors.InvokerTransformer` is `disabled`.
+An exception might still occur while creating the serialized object, as serialization support is now disabled by default for `org.apache.commons.collections.functors.InvokerTransformer`.

 Therefore enable the support in both producer and consumer programs to serialize / deserialize the object without any exception